panulogic/cisf/README.md

 You want to make sure you get
-an early warning whenever your function is called with wrong type(s) of arguments.
+an early warning whenever your function is called with something that is not a Number and not a String.
 You might write something like this:

     if ( arg.constructor !== Number &&